codehappy-net/libcodehappy/README.md

 ### Good things about it:

 - You can build Windows, Linux, or WASM apps that run in-browser from the same source code base.
 Supports Win64 native, Linux native, or WebAssembly apps, terminal or windowed, in C++11, with minimal boilerplate.
 Good for tools, games, etc. Tested in Windows 7/8/10/11 and Ubuntu 20.04.
 - Lots of functionality, convenience, and syntactic sugar features provided.
 Really.
 A lot.
-A true tinkerer's toybox: 2-D drawing, GUI controls, waveform synthesis, various non-linear optimization libraries including genetic optimization and ANNs, large language model inference with GPU acceleration, etc.
+A true tinkerer's toybox: 2-D drawing, GUI controls, waveform synthesis, various non-linear optimization libraries including genetic optimization and ANNs, large language model inference on CPU or with GPU acceleration, etc.
 - Performance for most features somewhere between acceptable and world-beating.
 Any modern compiler with link-time optimizations does good things with the code.
 - Build process is simple.
-- Native apps have no external dependencies except pthread, GUI native apps need only SDL and SDL_mixer additionally, WASM apps use Emscripten and its built-in SDL implementation.
+- Native apps have no external dependencies except pthread and the standard library, GUI native apps need only SDL and SDL_mixer additionally, WASM apps use Emscripten and its built-in SDL implementation.
 SDL binaries included for Win64, for Linux you'll need to install via apt-get.
 GPU accelerated apps need NVIDIA's CUDA developer toolkit.
 - Mostly easy to read, APIs are pretty simple and flexible, and it feels good to write code in, at least for me.

 ### Bad things about it: